 The ABS compliance strategy aims to support EVA partners and end-users to fulfill their ABS and Nagoya Protocol obligations, primarily under the legal context of the EU ABS regulation 511/2014.

 Note that under the EU regulation collection holders themselves, if they do not engage in utilization, do not have due diligence obligations.

 Workpackage 7 of the EVA-GLOBAL project is the team leading the compliance strategy for all material on offer on the EVA catalogue collection.

-We appreciate the global sense of urgency and are pleased that international cooperation has led to a silver lining and spirit of teamwork around the world.
+We believe that ‘together we are stronger‘, especially during these times of global urgency and are pleased that international cooperation has led to a silver lining and spirit of teamwork around the world.
 Here is a letter from the Government of Guatemala that exemplifies this cooperation.